LuisCR91/Greenslate-code-challenge/README.md

 --Test scenario #1 -- Register a new user --

+Description: Test Case designed to register a brand new user to a given website.
 Data requisites:
 Password must be more than 4 characters.
 Email should not be registered already.